Slow Cooker Carnitas

 Notes

-How to check for doneness: The best way to tell if your pork is cooked (without over-cooking it and drying it out) is to monitor the internal temperature with a high quality meat thermometer, starting around the 6-hour mark.
+How to check for doneness: The best way to tell if your pork is cooked is to monitor the internal temperature with a high quality meat thermometer, starting around the 8-hour mark.
 It’s a much better indicator than cook time and ensures perfectly tender pork every time.

 Serving suggestions: Carnitas make a great filling for burritos, tacos, and quesadillas – or a hearty and flavorful topping for nachos!
 Use this protein in basically any Mexican dish and it’ll taste amazing.
 Check out our blog post above for more suggestions!